 ABOUT THE FESTIVAL

-Entering into its 12th year in 2017, HIFF provides a unique venue for filmmakers and media artists to share their work in a forum dedicated to the celebration of independent cinema.
-Since its inception, HIFF has showcased the Atlantic Region's most innovative works alongside the films of acclaimed visiting artists.
+Now in its 12th year, HIFF provides a unique venue for filmmakers and media artists to share their work in a forum dedicated to the celebration of independent cinema.
+Since its inception, HIFF has showcased the Atlantic region's most innovative works alongside the films of acclaimed visiting artists.

 In addition to the main festival content, HIFF includes professional development opportunities for local filmmakers and the public including the Programmer Initiative, The Distribution Initiative, and the HIFF Masterclasses.

 HIFF is run by the Atlantic Filmmakers Cooperative (AFCOOP), a non-profit, community based organization dedicated to supporting the production and presentation of film and moving image work by independent artists.
 Since AFCOOP's formation in 1974, The co-op has been providing alternative screening opportunities for Nova Scotian filmmakers and audiences to experience the work of independent artists from the region and across the world.

 HIFF was created in 2007 as a way to consolidate AFCOOP's presentation resources into an event capable of garnering recognition regionally and nationally.